BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 To begin, this standard should be straightforward to meet, for example by choosing one or two vulnerability types and a setting the standard that no project may pass with any corresponding findings.
 Over time, this baseline standard should be improved by adding additional criteria for passing the checkpoint.

-Generally, the implementation review checkpoint should occur toward the end of the implementation phase, but must occur before release.
+Generally, the implementation review checkpoint should occur toward the end of the implementation phase but must occur before release.

 For legacy systems or inactive projects, an exception process should be created to allow those projects to continue operations, but with an explicitly assigned timeframe for mitigation of findings.
 Exceptions should be limited to no more that 20% of all projects.